kubeflow/kubeflow/user_guide.md

 ## Requirements
  * Kubernetes >= 1.8 [see here](https://github.com/kubeflow/tf-operator#requirements)
  * ksonnet version [0.9.2](https://ksonnet.io/#get-started) or later.
 (See [below](#why-kubeflow-uses-ksonnet) for an explanation of why we use ksonnet)
+ * An existing 2-node (at least) kubernate cluster.
+Nodes need to have storage >= 20 GB due to the ML libraries and third party packages being bundled in Kubeflow Docker images
 ## Deploy Kubeflow

 We will be using Ksonnet to deploy kubeflow into your cluster.